Changissnz/selfinterest/README.md

 frequency of occurrence is not null.
 The choice of human beings to think and act in however ways they want becomes limited not only by their spatiotemporal circumstances, but also by the products that emerge as the common way, perhaps from artificial axioms that have bested others to suit certain objectives.
-Human languages are unifying ways of verbal and written expression, since the purpose of communication that cannot deliver meaning past the immediate sound or image fails the objectivity sought for in language.
+Human languages are unifying ways of verbal and written expression, since communication that cannot deliver meaning past the immediate sound or image fails the objectivity sought for in language.
 The tools that human beings use, the decorum of attire and formalities, amongst other aspects are examples of the need for objectivity through decision in media form of choice.
 And in cases of differing styles and differing products, there is usually a reference that is competed